eecs-330/winter2020/pages/_assignments/hw1.md

 For each project idea, list the domain, goal, and obstacle.
 For example:

 ### Project Idea 1
-* Domain: wellness
+* Domain: friendship and family
-* Goal: help people get enough sleep every night
+* Goal: help people stay in touch with one another over distance
-* Obstacle: people get woken up by text messages, disrupting their sleep
+* Obstacle: feeling too busy, not having the energy, coordinating schedules

 ### Project Idea 2
 * Domain: sustainability